-of the fibres used were more sustainable materials
+of the fibres used were organic, recycled or other certified and branded materials

 of the cotton used was organic cotton